sscotth/travis-ci-status/README.md

 * Better icon for the status bar
 * A panel to show the build matrix for the last build

-Feel free to open and issue to discuss potential features to add or improve.
+Feel free to open an issue to discuss potential features to add or improve.

 ## Support